Burd3n/30-Days-Of-Python/old_files/readme.md

 ![Running python script](./images/running_python_script.png)

 🌕  You are amazing.
-You have just completed day 1 challenge and you are in your way to greatness.
+You have just completed lesson 1 challenge and you are in your way to greatness.
 Now do some exercises for your brain and for your muscle.

-## 💻 Exercises - Day 1
+## 💻 Exercises - lesson 1

 1. Check the python version you are using
 2. Open the python interactive shell and do the following operations.
 The operands are 3 and 4.
 Check the example above